cs3org/OCM-API/IETF-RFC.md

 * OPTIONAL: publicKey (object) - The signatory used to sign outgoing request to confirm its origin.
 The signatory is optional, but if present, it MUST contain two string fields, `id` and `publicKeyPem`.
         properties:
-  * REQUIRED id (string) unique id of the key in URI format.
+  * REQUIRED keyId (string) unique id of the key in URI format.
 The hostname set the origin of the request and MUST be identical to the current discovery endpoint.
             Example: https://my-cloud-storage.org/ocm#signature
   * REQUIRED publicKeyPem (string) - PEM-encoded version of the public key.